plaid/plaid-link-ios/README.md

 1️⃣  The previous major version of LinkKit can be found on the [main-v1][link-main-v1] branch.

+:warning: All integrations must upgrade to version 4.1.0 of the SDK (released January 2023) by June 30, 2023, to maintain support for Chase OAuth connections.

 ## About the LinkDemo Xcode projects

 Plaid Link can be used for different use cases and the sample applications demonstrate how to use Plaid Link for iOS for each use case.